-A deferred asset is an expenditure that is made in advance, and is not yet consumed.
+A deferred asset is an expenditure that is made in advance and has not yet been consumed.
 It arises from one of two situations:

 - Short consumption period.
 The expenditure is made in advance, and the item purchased is expected to be consumed within a few months.
 This deferred asset is recorded as a prepaid expense, so it initially appears in the balance sheet as a current asset.

 - Long consumption period.
 The expenditure is made in advance, and the item purchased is not expected to be fully consumed until a large number of reporting periods have passed.
 In this case, the deferred asset is more likely to be recorded as a long-term asset in the balance sheet.

 Examples of expenditures that are routinely treated as deferred assets are:

 - Prepaid rent